itspangler/vanderbiltWebWorkshop/02_PRINCIPLES.md

 - what's important to this person?
 - how do they tell their story?

-Use these 15 minutes to try and develop a set of principles for personal websites.
-Generate as many or as few as you like, and pick a spokesperson to share with the larger group when we return.
+Based on the personal websites you found, collaboratively develop a set of principles for what makes a compelling personal website.
+What kind of info should be included or left out?
+Generate as many or as few principles as you like, and pick a spokesperson to share with the larger group when we return.

-## Some more website/web presence examples
+## Some website/web presence examples

 - [Amber Bosse](https://www.mapbosse.com/links)
 - [kathy wu](https://kaaathy.com/#)